Skip to main content

 Audrey focuses on research and initiatives aimed at understanding and improving health care quality, access, and delivery.

-Audrey is a principal research scientist with 20 years of experience leading health services research projects for federal clients including the Agency for Healthcare Research and Quality (AHRQ) and the Centers for Medicare & Medicaid Services (CMS).
-Her work has involved quantitative methods (e.g., quasi-experimental designs and surveys) as well as qualitative methods (e.g., environmental scans).
-She has a wealth of experience using real world data (RWD) in addition to conducting primary data collection.
+Audrey is a principal research scientist with 20 years of experience leading health services research projects for federal clients including the Office of the Assistant Secretary for Planning and Evaluation (ASPE), the Agency for Healthcare Research and Quality (AHRQ), and the Centers for Medicare & Medicaid Services (CMS).
+She has substantial expertise and experience across a range of health care policy, program, and outcomes topics, including health care delivery and payment system reform, potentially preventable/chronic health conditions, hospital readmissions, maternal and neonatal health outcomes, and mental health and substance use disorders.
+Audrey’s work involves both quantitative (e.g., quasi-experimental designs and surveys) and qualitative (e.g., environmental scans) methods, and she has a wealth of experience using real world data (RWD) as well as conducting primary data collection.
+She has more than 70 published peer-reviewed articles and technical reports.

 Project Contributions